tatumio/tatum-php/docs/Api/TronApi.md

 Generate the private key for a TRON address

-<p><b>10 credits per API call</b></p>
+<b>10 credits per API call</b>

- <p>Generate private key for address from mnemonic for given derivation path index.
-Private key is generated for the specific index - each mnemonic can generate up to 2^31 private keys starting from index 0 until 2^31.</p>
+ Generate private key for address from mnemonic for given derivation path index.
+Private key is generated for the specific index - each mnemonic can generate up to 2^31 private keys starting from index 0 until 2^31.

 ### Example